On graded presentations of Hecke algebras and their generalizations: Introduction

 \subsubsection{Type W}

 The first variation we introduce is ``weightedness.''
 This is a similar change of framework in both the Hecke and KLR families, though it is not easy to see from the usual perspective on the Hecke algebra.
 This algebra can be considered as the span of strand diagrams with number of strands equal to the rank of the algebra, and a crossing corresponding to $T_i+1$ or $T_i-q$, depending on conventions.
 In this framework, we can introduce a generalization of the Hecke algebra which allows ``action at a distance'' where certain interactions between strands occur at a fixed distance from each other rather than when they cross.
-To see the difference between these, compare the relations (\ref{Hecke-1}--\ref{Hecke-triple}) with (\ref{nilHecke-2}--\ref{eq:triple-point-2}).
+To see the difference between these, compare the local relations (\ref{Hecke-1}--\ref{Hecke-triple}) with (\ref{nilHecke-2}--\ref{eq:triple-point-2}).
 We have already introduced this concept in the KLR family as {\bf weighted KLR algebras} \cite{WebwKLR}, but the idea of incorporating it into the Hecke algebra seems to be new.
+Note that wKLR algebras are defined for any Cartan datum, but as usual, we will only consider those attached to the quiver structures on sets $\gls{U}$ (which are always unions of finite and affine type A).

-The main result in this case is that we obtain a graded KLR type presentation of the affine Schur algebra, though we should note, it is considerably more convenient to use a Morita equivalent algebra.
+The main result in this case is that we obtain a graded KLR type algebra Morita equivalent to the affine Schur algebra after completion; after this preprint had appearedon the arXiv, Miemietz and Stroppel \cite{MiSt} showed a direct isomorphism of the completed affine Schur algebra with a quiver Schur algebra from \cite{SWschur}.
 When $e=\infty$, these algebras are Morita equivalent to the type O algebras, and thus they still categorify the algebra $U^+(\mathfrak{sl}_\infty)$.
 When $e <\infty$, the category of representations is larger, and corresponds to the passage from $U^+(\mathfrak{\widehat{sl}}_e)$ to $U^+(\mathfrak{\widehat{gl}}_e)$.

+Thus, in Maksimau and Stroppel's framework \cite{MS18}, these are the cases which are ``no level, Schur'' (though again, we should emphasize that our algebra only match theirs up to Morita equivalence in the Schur cases).